 Early Detection Lake Monitoring

-In February 2018 the Habitat Conservation Trust Foundation (HCTF) announced a new granting program in partnership with the B.C.
+In February 2018 the Habitat Conservation Trust Foundation (HCTF) announced a grant program in partnership with the B.C.
 Ministry of Environment and Climate Change Strategy.
 The granting program is designed to fund community efforts to monitor lakes in B.C. (using the provincial protocol above) for the presence of invasive freshwater mussels.
-A total of thirteen grants were approved in 2018 and applications have been accepted for the 2019 field season.
-Additional information on the granting program is available on the HCTF website.
+All sampling is conducted following the provincial lake monitoring field protocol (see above) and samples are sent to a designated lab for analysis.